 While we think of weather as largely an atmospheric phenomenon, in reality, weather and climate are a result of the interaction of all of the Earth system's spheres.
 The land surface (geosphere), ocean water and lakes (hydrosphere), and even the plants (biosphere) combine forces with the incoming solar radiation to influence, or drive, the weather and climate.
 Weather is a short-term, relatively localized event.
 It happens on time scales of minutes to days, while climate, on the other hand, emerges slowly as long-term patterns of weather become established.

 Take a moment to study the diagram on the above-right; what climate patterns emerge?
-Even a superficial study of a map like this demonstrates there are patterns of climate regions that appear to be related to geographic location.
+Even a superficial study of a map like this demonstrates that there are patterns of climate that appear to be related to geographic location.